|

 Such calcium deposits are so tiny and cannot be felt by you or your doctor.
 A mammogram is used to detect calcifications.
 The radiologist examines the shape, size and pattern of the calcifications to make a diagnosis.
 Sometimes, a biopsy is required to confirm the diagnosis.
 Since a mammogram reveals just an area of abnormal tissue, a stereotactic biopsy is used to locate the area to be biopsied.
 X rays are used to guide the radiologist.

-Benign breast calcifications are dermal calcifications, milk of calcium calcifications, suture calcifications and lucent-centred calcifications.
+Benign breast calcifications are dermal calcifications, milk of calcium calcifications, suture calcifications and lucent-centered calcifications.
 The Breast Image Reporting and Data System (BI-RADS) of the American College of Radiology (ACR) has categorized the types of calcifications.
 Calcifications can be grouped according to their distribution - segmental, regional, diffused, linear or clustered.

 The best diagnostic tool to detect breast calcification is a high quality mammography done by a radiologist who is skilled in the proper positioning and compression of the breast.
 Such mammograms are best viewed on high-luminance viewers where extraneous glare and light is eliminated.
+The morphology is an important determinant in detecting malignancy of breast calcifications.
+A biopsy can confirm the readings.

 When instances of calcification are detected, mammograms are routinely taken to determine the stability of the calcifications.
 Suspicious mammograms must be followed by core needle biopsy, as it is minimally traumatic and relatively less expensive than surgical biopsy.